mvs-develop/dev.bitshares.works/docs/development/apps/network.rst

 P2P Network
 ------------

-The BitShares client uses a peer-to-peer network to connect and broadcasts transactions there.
+The DNA client uses a peer-to-peer network to connect and broadcasts transactions there.
 A block producing full node will eventually catch your transcaction and validates it by adding it into a new block.

 Trusted Full Node
 ------------------